Get your FREE Kindness is Your Superpower Coloring Pages Below!

 "Did you know that you have a superpower?

 Did you know that? - YOU have a superpower!

 YOU (pointing to all of them) have the POWER to make other people happy.

-YOU can choose to do things or say things that make your friends or your family feel happy.
+YOU can choose to show kindness by doing or say things that make your friends or your family feel happy.

-Can you think of something that you could do when you go home today that would make your Mom or your Grandma or your sister or brother feel happy?"
+Can you think of something that you could do when you go home today that would make your Mom, Dad, your Grandma or your sister or brother feel happy?"

 At this point, I pause to see if they can think of some ideas.
 Sometimes a child will say “give Mommy a hug” or “put my toys away” or some other activity.
 If not, I am ready with suggestions.
 Sometimes they get it backwards and suggest something like “I could play a video game with my Dad” or some other action that would actually be one that would make THEM happy.
 In that case, I redirect them to think about:

 Sometimes a child will point out that they also have the power to make people unhappy, and if so, I address it, but only if they bring it up, because I want to emphasize the positive things that they can do.

 I end by repeating - "YOU have a superpower - because YOU have the power to make other people happy.
 Think about how you can make someone happy today!"

 Your free coloring pages to help encourage your students to use their kindness superpowers!